Rabbi Moritt’s Personal Invitation:

 Open to all, our class is designed for individuals and couples from Jewish and various faith traditions and cultural backgrounds and those who have had no religious upbringing.
 It is perfect for interfaith couples wanting to broaden their understanding of Judaism or who are raising or plan to raise Jewish children.
 It is equally appropriate for seekers or Jews who want a meaningful adult Jewish learning experience.

 Our class will focus on the “hows” and “whys” of Judaism and cover highlights, core concepts, master stories, key figures and the building blocks of Judaism.
 We will cover ethics, the Sabbath and holidays, prayer, life cycle events, dietary customs, the Jewish people and Israel.
 We will delve into Jewish theology, history and the meaning and practice of Jewish living.
 Each session will be a conversation, encouraging multiple perspectives, inquiries and questions.
 Inspiring readings for each week will be assigned ahead of time, and additional readings and viewing option will be suggested as the course progresses.

 Please email Rabbi Moritt with questions, to register or to set up a meeting.
-Meeting is necessary before registering.
+Rabbi Moritt meets with each student before registering.

 Cost: Free for members. $375 per person/couple for non-members.
 All are invited.
 We anticipate this class will be held in-person.